 We also show which plans cover roughly how much on average for child preventive, child restorative, adult preventive, and adult restorative services.
 These estimates are based on a market basket of dental procedures that are among the most common in each category.
 For example, we assume that children receive the following preventive and diagnostic services through an annual visit: periodic examination, prophylaxis, bitewing x-rays, and fluoride treatment.
 For adult restorative services, our index includes fillings, extractions, crowns, root canal treatment, periodontal treatment, and dentures.
 Although our analysis shows specific percentages, these are rough estimates, based on national average prices.
 Your dentist may charge more or less.
 Also, we had to translate varied plan reimbursement approaches into the percent you pay, and sometimes this is only an approximation.
 However, these data can steer you towards plans brochures if there are benefits you want to check out in detail for the best coverage.

 Orthodontic coverage is important to some.
 All FEDVIP dental plans have a substantial orthodontic benefit, as does the Foreign Service FEHB plan.
 The coverage terms vary, so you should compare them carefully.
-Importantly, some dental plans try to discourage you from joining at the last minute to take advantage of these benefits, often by imposing 12 month waiting periods on eligibility.
-Many plans, however, impose no waiting periods.
+There are no longer 12 month waiting periods for orthodontic coverage from any FEDVIP dental plan.
 Orthodontics is the perfect dental expense for combining a dental plan with an FSA account for expenses the plan doesn't cover.
 It is also an area where it makes sense to talk to providers about getting the lowest cost, considering which networks and plans they have joined.

 In sum, even if you and your family do not need substantial dental work, one of the health plans may be worth several hundred dollars per year, or more, in benefits that costs you no additional premium.
 The FEDVIP dental plans provide a distinctly better benefit than almost all health plans, but at a premium cost that largely offsets their better benefits.
 The FEDVIP plans make the most sense for persons who are sure they will have moderately or very high dental expenses, want some protection against an unexpected expense, and like the predictability of paying a regular premium and reducing wide fluctuations from month to month in what they may pay.